JamesYFC/SUSMachine/README.md

 # SUSMachine - a Simple Unity State Machine

-A state machine implementation with two goals in mind:

-- Quick, easy and nice to use API - no reflection or string names, no need to make a million subclasses
+A state machine implementation with a quick, easy and nice to use API - no reflection or string names, no need to make a million subclasses.

-- Describe a lot of behaviour and transitions without writing much code

 ## A Quick Glance